Updated November 15, 2023

 - The amount lent out,

-- The amount to be repaid,
+- The amount to repay,

 - The number of payments that shall be made,